DLenthu/self_driving_car/README.md

 2) Autonomous (used to test car with the trained model)

-Here I am training a CNN to output a steering angle value given the image of the road
+Here I am training a CNN to output a steering angle and throttle value given the image of the road.
+The road can be viewed from 3 different angles {right,middle,left}